p2p-today/p2p-project/docs/protocol/ids_and_encoding.rst

 Message IDs
 +++++++++++

-A message ID is also a SHA-384 hash.
-In this case, it is on a message’s payload and its timestamp.
+A message ID is also a SHA-256 hash.
+In this case, it is on a message’s payload and metadata

-To get the hash, first join each packet together in order.
-Append to this the message’s timestamp in base\_58.
-The ID you will use is the hash of this string, encoded into base\_58.
+To get the hash, first join each packet together in the order:
+``[msg.msg_type, msg.sender, msg.time, ...msg.payload]``.
+Then encode this in
+msgpack, pass it through SHA-256, and return the resulting binary digest.